-(1) Hedge Fund Styles.
-Investment is authorized in hedge funds that use a broad array of various hedge fund styles, including but not limited to:

-- Market Neutral strategies such as equity market neutral, fixed income arbitrage, and convertible bond arbitrage. - Event Driven strategies such as risk arbitrage, merger arbitrage, activist and other event-driven strategies. - Credit/Distressed strategies such as capital-structure arbitrage, fixed-income arbitrage, and distressed debt/equity. - Equity long/short strategies where there is combination of long and short positions primarily in publicly-traded equities, with a net market exposure less than that of the overall equity market.
-Strategies may be focused on U.S., non-U.S., and/or specialty mandates. - Global Macro strategies such as all market portfolios, opportunistic long-only, managed futures, currency, dedicated short selling strategies or other specialty strategies. - Multi-strategies where hedge funds invest using a combination of previously described strategies.

-(2) Hedge Fund Investment Targets.
+- (1) Hedge Fund Styles.
+Investment is authorized in hedge funds that use a broad array of various hedge fund styles, including but not limited to: - Market Neutral strategies such as equity market neutral, fixed income arbitrage, and convertible bond arbitrage. - Event Driven strategies such as risk arbitrage, merger arbitrage, activist and other event-driven strategies. - Credit/Distressed strategies such as capital-structure arbitrage, fixed-income arbitrage, and distressed debt/equity. - Equity long/short strategies where there is combination of long and short positions primarily in publicly traded equities, with a net market exposure less than that of the overall equity market.
+Strategies may be focused on U.S., non-U.S., and/or specialty mandates. - Global Macro strategies such as all market portfolios, opportunistic long-only, managed futures, currency, dedicated short selling strategies or other specialty strategies. - Multi-strategies where hedge funds invest using a combination of previously described strategies. - (2) Hedge Fund Investment Targets.
 For the Hedge Fund Program, the targeted and range of investment exposures to the various hedge fund styles are shown in the following table:

 Style Target Minimum Maximum

 Market Neutral 5% 0% 20%

-Event Driven 10% 0% 30%
+Event Driven 20% 0% 40%

-Credit/Distressed 30% 15% 40%
+Credit/Distressed 0% 0% 20%

-Equity Long/Short 35% 15% 50%
+Equity Long/Short 50% 15% 70%

-Global Macro 15% 0% 30%
+Global Macro 10% 0% 30%

-Multi-Strategy 5% 0% 15%
+Multi-Strategy 15% 0% 25%

 Total 100%

-(3) Investment Vehicles.
+- (3) Investment Vehicles.
 The vehicles for hedge fund investments are typically a variety of commingled vehicles, such as limited partnerships, limited liability companies, or offshore corporations.
-Separately managed accounts and "fund of one" structures may also be utilized.

-(4) Investment Constraints.
-No more than 15% of the Hedge Fund Program's market value of assets may be invested in any single Multi-Strategy hedge fund, and no more than 15% of the Hedge Fund Program's market value of assets may be invested in any single-strategy hedge fund (Market Neutral, Event Driven, Credit/Distressed, Equity Long/Short, Global Macro).
-The weightings to individual funds and exposures may temporarily exceed the limits previously indicated to the extent that lock-up periods or other liquidity restrictions with respect to a hedge fund prevent an immediate reallocation.
+Separately managed accounts and "fund of one" structures may also be utilized. - (4) Investment Constraints.
+No more than 20% of the Hedge Fund Program's market value of assets may be invested in any single hedge fund.
+The weightings to individual funds and exposures may temporarily exceed the limits previously indicated to the extent that lock-up periods or other liquidity restrictions with respect to a hedge fund prevent an immediate reallocation. - (5) Liquidity.

-(5) Liquidity.
 Individual hedge fund investments may have specified liquidity parameters defining lock-up periods and withdrawal frequency.
-Liquidity risk is managed by monitoring and maintaining a schedule of the liquidity of the individual hedge funds and aggregating it at the total Hedge Fund Program level.

-(6) Distributed Securities.
-TCDRS shall ordinarily direct the sale of securities distributed by its investment vehicles as soon as practically possible and strive to not impair the value of the security.

-(7) Performance Evaluation Benchmark.
+Liquidity risk is managed by monitoring and maintaining a schedule of the liquidity of the individual hedge funds and aggregating it at the total Hedge Fund Program level. - (6) Distributed Securities.
+TCDRS shall ordinarily direct the sale of securities distributed by its investment vehicles as soon as practically possible and strive to not impair the value of the security. - (7) Performance Evaluation Benchmark.
 The performance of individual hedge funds will be evaluated relative to peer universes, as measured by the Hedge Fund Program's benchmark on Table 1 of Exhibit A.

-14. Proxy Voting
+15. Proxy Voting

-TCDRS recognizes that publicly-traded securities and other assets of the System include certain ancillary rights, such as the right to vote on shareholder resolutions at companies' annual shareholders' meetings.
+TCDRS recognizes that publicly traded securities and other assets of the System include certain ancillary rights, such as the right to vote on shareholder resolutions at companies' annual shareholders' meetings.
 The investment managers may be authorized to vote proxies or respond to "corporate action notifications" on such securities all in accordance with the contracts between the System and such managers.
 Each appropriate investment manager contract will include proxy voting guidelines that have been reviewed by the Investment Officer and an investment consultant.

-15. Review and Modification of Investment Policy
+16. Review and Modification of Investment Policy